The Thrive Center offers free support for students and community members who are facing challenges outside the classroom.

 - Access to the HCC Food Pantry

-- Referrals to community resources such as the HCC Career Closet, housing, Community Legal Aid, and VITA (free tax prep)
+- Referrals to the HCC Career Closet, housing, legal aid, and free tax prep

 contact us today

 Making your appointment to sign up for the many services we offer at Thrive is easy.

 Stop by Frost 233 during our hours of operation or: